Civil Rights Attorney Phoenix

 Our law provides restrictions on the power of government agencies and officials, and allows individuals or businesses harmed by the failure to comply with those restrictions to recover damages resulting from violations.
 The law also allows individuals or business to stop improper government action or interference that is negatively impacting them, and to force government officials to perform certain legally mandated functions.
 In many cases, the rights of individuals and business entities to be free of improper government interference or their entitlement to certain government services are called “civil rights.”
 Civil rights claims may arise from violations of federal or state constitutional requirements, or they may be authorized by federal, state or local statutes or ordinances.

 At the same time, government agencies and employees have a right to do their job without undue worry or interference from meritless claims by the public.
 The law balances the restrictions on government actions, therefore, with certain immunities for government action.

 Understanding when government action crosses the line, and when it is protected, takes someone who has both studied the complex legal issues permeating civil rights claims and has litigated them successfully to conclusion.
-Our attorneys can offer that unique combination of knowledge, skills and experience.
+Our business law attorneys can offer that unique combination of knowledge, skills and experience.
 Our thorough appreciation for civil rights issues helps us to successfully represent both government agencies and employees, and private litigants that have disputes with government agencies or officials.

 Examples of the types of civil rights claims our attorneys can effectively handle include: